Rollie Fingers: Mustache

-Baseball-Reference.com ranks Fingers's moustache as the best in history.
-In addition to his pitching ability, Fingers was noted for his waxed handlebar moustache, which he originally grew to get a $300 bonus from Athletics owner Charles O. Finley.
+In addition to his pitching ability, Fingers was noted for his waxed handlebar mustache, which he originally grew to get a $300 bonus from Athletics owner Charles O. Finley.
 On the first day of spring training for the 1972 season, Reggie Jackson showed up with a beard.
 In protest—and believing the Athletics' management would want Jackson to shave—Fingers and a few other players started going without shaving to force Jackson to shave off his beard.
 Instead, Finley, ever the showman who would do almost anything to sell tickets, then offered prize money to the player who could best grow and maintain their facial hair until Opening Day—April 15 versus Minnesota.
-Fingers went all out for the monetary incentive offered by Finley and patterned his moustache after the images of the players of the late 19th century.
-Taking it even further, Finley came up with "Moustache Day" at the ballpark, where any fan with a moustache could get in free.
+Fingers went all out for the monetary incentive offered by Finley and patterned his mustache after the images of the players of the late 19th century.
+Taking it even further, Finley came up with "Mustache Day" at the ballpark, where any fan with a mustache could get in free.

 Catfish Hunter and Ken Holtzman also went for the bonus, but Fingers with his Snidely Whiplash took the prize.
 Fingers later said, "Most of us would have grown one anywhere on our bodies for $300."
 The players became known as the "Moustache Gang."
-Prior to the disbandment of the original core, many Hall of Famers acknowledged the strength of not only their arms but also their mustaches.
-Willie Mays, prior to his retirement, acknowledged seeing Fingers's mustache as a proper send-off for his career.
-Bill Buckner said, "the only thing stronger than my swing was the beauty of his mustache."
-Lastly, Johnny Bench noted that as a catcher, seeing Fingers's mustache prepared him en route to winning two World Series with the Cincinnati Reds.
-Although most former Athletics players shaved off their moustaches after the team traded most of their players in 1975–76, Fingers maintained his after signing with the Padres as a free agent in 1977, and he still has the mustache today.
+Although most former Athletics players shaved off their mustaches after the team traded most of their players in 1975–76, Fingers maintained his after signing with the Padres as a free agent in 1977, and he still has the mustache today.